Associate Professor of Management

 His research areas include professional identity (how individuals and collectives define who they are by what they do), role transitions (how people alternate among their many roles), dirty work (how workers and managers in stigmatized occupations deal with stigma), emotions in the workplace (such as how people shift from one emotion to another as part of their work), social identification (how individuals define themselves by their jobs, organizations, and professions), and organization identity change (how organizations respond to threats/changes to their identity).
-Currently, he is engaging in projects dealing with: identity changes in the Episcopal church over the past decade; stigmatized workers and managers; ethics officers; health coaches; workers with cognitive disabilities; "transient" or "nomadic" professionals; and the social and systemic factors involved in the subprime mortgage financial crisis.
+Professor Kreiner is currently studying persons with disabilities in the workplace, with specific interests in the experiences of people with disabilities and the policies/practices that facilitate their employment experiences.
+He is also engaging in projects dealing with: identity changes in the Episcopal church over the past decade; stigmatized workers and managers; ethics officers; health coaches; workers with cognitive disabilities; "transient" or "nomadic" professionals; and the social and systemic factors involved in the subprime mortgage financial crisis.
 Professor Kreiner has published conceptual, quantitative, and qualitative work, with a special emphasis on using grounded theory.

 Trevino, L.K., den Nieuwenboer, N., Kreiner, G.E., & Bishop, D. , "Legitimating the legitimate: A grounded theory study of legitimacy work among ethics and compliance officers", Organizational Behavior and Human Decision Processes, Accepted for publication..